daimonie/airflow-dbt-training/presentation/day_three.md

 ## Part 2: Reusing Logic with Macros

-Two powerful ways to reuse logic:
+Two powerful ways to reuse logic in dbt:
 - **Macros**: Reusable SQL/Jinja snippets
 - **Custom Tests**: Reusable data quality checks

-Let's build both and see how they work together!
+Let's explore how to build and use both effectively!

 ---